amogh-assertai/kitting_station_v2/docs/tsd/TSD_LIVE_KITTING_ACTIVITIES.md

 - **"History" button** is still an unwired placeholder. ("See current settings" is now fully built — see its own section above; do not confuse the two, they used to be grouped together in this list.)
-- **`table_settings` snapshot only partially consumed** — only
-  `audio_settings` (for sound) is read anywhere right now.
-  `expected_client_ips` and `push_notifications` are captured at
-  creation time but not yet used by any code path.
-Note this snapshot is explicitly NOT affected by the new kit-config propagation feature (see "Editing a kit while it's running" in the FRD) — only kit-derived fields propagate; Table Settings stays a pure one-time snapshot.
+- **`table_settings` snapshot is now genuinely two-way live** — a round after this was flagged as "one-time snapshot only," Table Settings propagation was built (see `TSD_CONFIGURATION.md`'s "Live-activity propagation — Table Settings" section): editing Audio Settings, Expected Client IPs, or Push Notifications now updates any live activity on that table immediately, the same way kit-config edits already did. **Consumption is still partial** though — only `audio_settings` (for sound) is actually READ by any live detection/ playback logic; `expected_client_ips` and `push_notifications` are kept in sync on the snapshot (and shown in the "See current settings" modal) but still aren't consumed by any code path that DOES anything with them.
+Don't confuse "propagates" with "is used" — this entry is about the latter still being incomplete.
 - **`detections.<cam>.<kit>.validation` is reserved but unpopulated** —
   `/api/validate-kit` accepts an image and, as of the confirmation pop-up work, now actually USES it (shown on the pop-up, and on a